Play Fly Solitaire Online for Free (No Signup Required)

 8 foundation piles: Build up in any suit from Ace to King.
 The Aces are dealt onto these piles at the start of the game.

-Stock: The top card can be played on the foundations or on the garbage piles.
+Stock: The top card can be played on the foundations or on the tableau.
 There are no redeals.

 Foundation: